-HDIVig appear to be an effective treatment for the nonsevere forms of scleromyxedema.
+HDIVig appears to be an effective treatment for nonsevere forms of scleromyxedema.
 Maintenance therapy is required to avoid recurrence.

 Chemotherapies targeting the MG-secreting plasma cell clone seem to be useful for refractory and severe forms of this disease.